-How to use your CIMA Study System
+How to use your CIMA Learning System

-This Management Accounting Fundamentals Study System has been devised as a resource for students attempting to pass their CIMA computer based assessment, and provides:
+This Fundamentals of Management Accounting Learning System has been devised as a resource for students attempting to pass their CIMA computer-based assessment, and provides:

-- a detailed explanation of all syllabus areas; - generous question practice, together with full solutions; - a preparing for the assessment section, complete with assessment standard questions and solutions.
+- a detailed explanation of all syllabus areas; - extensive 'practical' materials; - generous question practice, together with full solutions; - a computer-based assessment preparation section, complete with computer-based assessment standard questions and solutions.

-This Study System has been designed with the needs of home-study and distancelearning candidates in mind.
+This Learning System has been designed with the needs of home-study and distancelearning candidates in mind.
 Such students require very full coverage of the syllabus topics, and also the facility to undertake extensive question practice.
-However, the Study System is also ideal for fully taught courses.
+However, the Learning System is also ideal for fully taught courses.